 A still image of the Zackary Istrom glacier, located on the northeast coast of Greenland, in the 2012-2013.

-Cindy Starr (GST): Lead Visualizer Greg Shirah (NASA/GSFC): Visualizer Ian Howat (Ohio State University): Scientist Ian Joughin (Polar Science Center, University of Washington): Scientist Twila Moon (National Snow & Ice Data Center, CIRES, University of Colorado, Boulder): Scientist
+Cindy Starr (Global Science and Technology, Inc.): Lead Visualizer Greg Shirah (NASA/GSFC): Visualizer Ian Howat (Ohio State University): Scientist Ian Joughin (Polar Science Center, University of Washington): Scientist Twila Moon (National Snow & Ice Data Center, CIRES, University of Colorado, Boulder): Scientist

 Please give credit for this item to: NASA's Scientific Visualization Studio

 Radarsat data courtesy of the Canadian Space Agency, mosaicked by Ian Joughin, Applied Physics Laboratory, University of Washington